List of The Legend of Vox Machina characters

 The main characters of the series with character design by Phil Bourassa.
 Left to right: Percy, Pike, Grog, Scanlan, Keyleth, Vax and Vex.

 The Legend of Vox Machina is an adult animated fantasy television series based on campaign one of the web series Critical Role.
 The series mainly follows the titular Vox Machina, a party of adventurers known primarily for their exploits across the continent of Tal'Dorei.

 The cast reprising their roles from the web series are Laura Bailey, Taliesin Jaffe, Ashley Johnson, Liam O'Brien, Marisha Ray, Sam Riegel and Travis Willingham.
 Matthew Mercer, the Dungeon Master of the campaign, also stars as Trinket, Lord Sylas Briarwood, Umbrasyl and voices a number of background characters.
 Mary Elizabeth McGlynn is voice director for seasons 1 and 2.

 The series premiered on Amazon Prime Video on January 28, 2022; the second season premiered on January 20, 2023.
-Season 3 premiered on October 17, 2024, with season 4 currently in production.
+Season 3 premiered on October 17, 2024.
+Season 4 premiered on June 3, 2026.